 - Using inappropriate behaviors to avoid weight gain or to compensate for the binge eating.
 Professionals often refer to these behaviors as "compensatory behaviors."
 They include self-induced vomiting, the misuse of laxatives, diuretics and/or enemas, and excessive exercise.

-- Both the binge eating and compensatory behaviors occur at least twice a week for three months.
+- Both the binge eating and compensatory behaviors occur at least once a week for three months.

 - The person's weight and/or body shape has a significant impact on the way the person views himself or herself.